iechevarria/reading-notes/money-martin-2013.md

     nation with money
 - 218 - james tobin 1969 academic finance
 - 220 - mervyn king 2001 on absence of money from econ
+- 251 - laurence kotlikoff limited purpose banking
+- 305 - charles goodhart 1998 the two concepts of money
+- 305 - geoffery ingham 2004 the nature of money
+- 305 - richard seaford 2004 money and the ancient greek mind
+- 305 - l randall wray 2004 credit and state theories of money
+- 305 - philip grierson 1977 the origins of money
+- 305 - herbert frankel 1977 two philosophies of money
+- 306 - albert hirshman 1977 the passions and the interests
+- 306 - john smithin 2000 what is money
+- 306 - james buchan 1997 frozen desire
+- 306 - david woodruff 1999 money unmade
+- 306 - jackson, werner, greenham, ryan-collins 2012 where does money come from?
+- 306 - philip coggan 2011 paper promises